DataDog/documentation/content/logs/processing/attributes_naming_convention.md

 ## Overview

 Centralizing logs from various technologies and applications tends to generate tens or hundreds of different attributes in a Log Management environment.
 Especially when many users - each one with its own personal usage- are working with it.
-This tends to generate confusion among users.
+This generates confusion among users.
 For instance, a client IP can have the following attributes within your logs: `clientIP`, `client_ip_address`, `remote_address`, `client.ip`, and many other combinations are possible...
-In this context, knowing which attribute corresponds to the logs your are trying to filter on or correlating this same proxy logs to the web application logs just behind it is a cumberstone.
+In this context, knowing which attribute corresponds to the logs you are trying to filter on or correlating this same proxy logs to the web application logs just behind it is a cumbersome.

-Actually even if all technologies tends to name logs attributes differently, a URL, a client ip or a duration have the same meaning for everyone.
+Actually even if all technologies define their respective logs attributes differently, a URL, a client ip, or a duration have the same meaning for everyone.
-This is why Datadog decided while implementing log integrations to rely on a subset of names for attributes that are commonly observe over log sources.
+This is why Datadog decided while implementing log integrations to rely on a subset of names for attributes that are commonly observed over log sources.

 But as Datadog integrations are not covering your custom formats and sources, we decided to make this Attribute Naming Convention (or [Taxonomy][1]) public to help you decide how to name your attributes in your own parsers.